artlogicmedia/spritely/README.md

 For documentation and example code, see the [documentation page on the Spritely website](http://spritely.net/documentation/).
 For examples of sites which use Spritely, see the [gallery page](http://spritely.net/gallery/).
 If you would like your site to be listed in the gallery, [drop us a line](http://spritely.net/contact/).

+## Previous releases

+To download previous releases of Spritely, see (this repostory)[https://github.com/artlogicmedialtd/spritely-archive].

 ## License

 Spritely is dual-licensed under the [MIT license](http://opensource.org/licenses/MIT) and the [GNU Public License version 2](http://www.gnu.org/licenses/gpl-2.0.html).